AdHoc-Protocol/AdHoc-protocol/README.md

 ---

-#### Declaring Stages
+#### Declaring States

-Stages are declared within the connection or channel scope as C# interfaces.
-The interface name becomes the stage name, and the topmost stage represents the initial state.
+States are declared within the connection or Actor scope as C# interfaces.
+The interface name becomes the State name, and the topmost State represents the initial State.

-The code generator traverses from the top stage; unreachable stages are ignored.
+The code generator traverses from the top State; unreachable States are ignored.

-A stage interface must extend one of:
+A State interface must extend one of:

 - `org.unirail.Meta.L` (left host)
 - `org.unirail.Meta.R` (right host)